ARMOURED TRAINS

 April

-3rd: German Ostsee Division (Baltic Sea Division) of about 9,500 men lands in Hanko.
-The first counter-move from leadership of the Reds didn't exactly impress - they published in all possible newspapers a claim that only some hungry fishermen had landed in Hanko.
-The Germans sent patrol by rail using railway trolleys from Hanko to bridges of Tammisaari, which the patrol captured after hour-long battle from small Red Guards unit.
+3rd: German Ostsee Division (Baltic Sea Division) of about 9,500 men lands in Hanko / Hango.
+The first counter-move from leadership of the Reds did not exactly impress - they published in all possible newspapers a claim that only some hungry fishermen had landed in Hanko.
+The Germans sent patrol by rail using railway trolleys from Hanko to bridges of Tammisaari / Ekenäs, which the patrol captured after hour-long battle from small Red Guards unit.
 Capturing of bridges in Tammisaari secured disembarking of the whole division in Hanko harbour.
-Leadership of the Reds in Helsinki tried desperately to gather troops for stopping the Germans, but as they already had failed to find enough troops to sent for direction of Tampere, they found now themselves lacking troops even more.
-Originally the main planned main goal for Ostsee Division had been city of Riihimäki (important railway crossroads), but now that they found how short of troops the Reds actually were troops of the Ostsee Division received orders for new destination - Helsinki.
+Leadership of the Reds in Helsinki tried desperately to gather troops for stopping the Germans, but as they already had failed to find enough troops to sent for direction of Tampere, they found now themselves with ever worse shortage of available troops.
+Originally the planned main goal for Ostsee Division had been city of Riihimäki (due to being important railway crossroads), but now that they found how short of troops the Reds actually were, troops of the Ostsee Division received orders for new destination - Helsinki.

-Among the units, that the Red General Headquarters in Helsinki succeeded sending against the German Ostsee Division was Armoured Train number 4, which was in Riihimäki.
-The General HQ commanded this armoured train to Tammisaari and ordered their HQ of Uusimaa region to sent all possible troops to Karjaa.
-But as they had already sent just about all possible troops willing to go from southern Finland to the fronts they found themselves without any large reserves.
-Weak leadership also made them impossible to transfer large amount of troops from any other front, so troops-wise they ended up scraping bottom of the barrel and even then succeeded cobbling up much too little troops for them to have any actual chance of success against Ostsee Division.
+Among the units, that the Red General Headquarters in Helsinki succeeded sending against the German Ostsee Division was Armoured Train number 4, which had been in Riihimäki.
+The General HQ of Red Guards commanded this armoured train to Tammisaari and ordered their HQ of Uusimaa region to sent all possible troops to Karjaa / Karis.
+But as they had already sent just about all troops willing to go from southern Finland to the fronts towards Tampere, they found themselves without any real reserves.
+Weak leadership also made it them impossible for them to transfer large amount of troops from any other front, so troops-wise they ended up scraping bottom of the barrel and even then succeeded cobbling up much too little troops for them to have any actual chance of success against Ostsee Division.
 They succeeded gathering only about 1,000 men to Karjaa.
-Considering German troops were much better trained and unlike the Red units sent to Karjaa had lots of combat experience the 1 to 9 combat manpower-ratio didn't leave much to guess what would happen.
-The outcome was so certain that General HQ of the Reds decided to evacuate whole Satakunta region before the Germans would be able to cut connections of the Reds to there.
+Considering German troops were much better trained and unlike the Red units sent to Karjaa had lots of combat experience the 1 to 9 combat manpower-ratio did not leave much to guess what would happen.
+The outcome was so certain that General HQ of the Red Guards decided to evacuate whole Satakunta region before the Germans would be able to cut connections of t he Reds to there.

 Three kilometres before Karjaa the Germans faced the armoured train number 4 again and this time it had a friend - another armoured train.
 The two armoured trains started delaying German advance.

-6th: Front troops of Ostsee Division break defence of the Reds in Karjaa.
-Once the Red lines had broken and Germans captured Karjaa main troop of the Reds retreated towards Salo, while smaller number of the Reds retreated towards Hyvinkää.
+6th: Spearhead of Ostsee Division break defence of the Reds in Karjaa.
+Once the lines of Reds had breached and the Germans captured Karjaa, main force of the Reds retreated towards Salo, while smaller number of the Reds retreated towards Hyvinkää.
 At that same day the main troops of Ostsee Division were just marching from Hanko towards Tammisaari.
 Just like infantry of the Reds also their armoured trains separated - one of them followed the evacuation trains to Hyvinkää while another train headed to Helsinki using railway along along the coast.

 PICTURE: Engineers from German Ostsee Division repairing tracks demolished